mit-6861/MIT-6861.github.io/_pages/project.md

 ## GUIDANCE
 In this course, we aim to provide as much structure and guidance as possible so as to help each student gain high-quality, directed (not aimless) experience with NLP research.
 Toward this, there are several milestones/assessments throughout the project **(percentages listed below are out of the total course grade):**
-- Phase 0: Individual ideas due (3%)
+- Phase 0: Individual ideas due (1%)
-- Phase 1: Proposal (5%)
+- Phase 1: Proposal (9%)
-- Phase 2: Related Work + Introduction (ungraded)
+- Phase 2: Introduction + Related Work
-- Check-in: self-/peer- evaluation (5%)
+- [OPTIONAl] Self-/peer- check-in
-- Phase 3: Baseline Results (ungraded)
+- Phase 3: Paper Progress: Introduction + Related Work + Baseline Results (5%)
-- Check-in: self-/peer- evaluation (5%)
 - Phase 4: FINAL DELIVERABLES:
-  - research paper, plus your References and Impact Statement (22%)
+  - research paper, plus your References and Impact Statement (30%)
   - presentation of your slides (5%)
-  - Code with instructions on how to run it (5%)
+  - Code with instructions on how to run it
+  - [OPTIONAl] Self-/peer- check-in

 Identifying a well-scoped, important research problem is often difficult.
 To help with this:
 - We will ask each student to come up with a project idea (Phase 0)